turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 There's not much to say here, we can define input and output parameters.
 Just remember that:

-- A function must have at least on output parameter
+- A function must have at least one output parameter
 - Input parameters for a function are passed as a query string which can be limiting

+When using a plug-in, we can access both the input and output parameters from the execution context.

 ## Custom API Business Logic